roycehoe/Big-Ben-Bongs/README.md

 # Accomplishments

 - Created a telegram bot with a UI that allows users to add, remove, and view bus stop data
-- Created a script to scrapes all bus stop data from LTA's API
+- Created a script to scrapes all bus stop data from LTA's API with [LTA's permission](https://datamall.lta.gov.sg/content/datamall/en/request-for-api.html)

 # Non-project accomplishments